Rajinikanth filmography

-Rajinikanth is an Indian actor who has appeared in over 260 films, predominantly in Tamil cinema.
+Rajinikanth is an Indian actor, film producer, screenwriter and also a playback singer who has appeared predominantly in Tamil cinema.
 He began his film career by playing antagonistic and supporting roles before graduating to a lead actor.
 After starring in numerous commercially successful films throughout the 1980s and 1990s, he has continued to hold a matinée idol status in the popular culture of Tamil Nadu.
-Writing for Slate, Grady Hendrix called him the "biggest movie star you've probably never heard of."
-Rajinikanth has also worked in other Indian film industries such as Hindi, Telugu, Kannada, Malayalam and Bengali.
+Writing for Slate, Grady Hendrix called him the "biggest movie star you've probably never heard of," alluding to the fact that the West mainly considers Hindi cinema actors as Indian film stars.
+Rajinikanth has also worked in Hindi, Telugu, Kannada, Malayalam, and Bengali film industries.

 He made his cinematic debut with K. Balachander's 1975 Tamil drama Apoorva Raagangal, in which he played a minor role of an abusive husband.
 He had his first major role in Balachander's Telugu drama film Anthuleni Katha (1976), and got his breakthrough in Tamil with Moondru Mudichu (1976)—also directed by Balachander.
 His style and mannerisms in the latter earned recognition from the audience.
 In 1977, he acted in 15 films, playing negative characters in most of them, including Avargal, 16 Vayathinile, Aadu Puli Attam and Gaayathri.
 He had positive roles in Kavikkuyil, the Kannada film Sahodarara Savaal, and the Telugu film Chilakamma Cheppindi, in which he played the protagonist for the first time in his career.
 His role as a failed lover in S. P. Muthuraman's Bhuvana Oru Kelvi Kuri (1977) won him critical acclaim.
 In 1978, he was cast as the main lead in the Tamil film Bairavi.
 The same year, he received critical acclaim for his roles in Mullum Malarum and Aval Appadithan; the former earned him a Tamil Nadu State Film Award Special Prize for Best Actor.
 He made his Malayalam cinema debut with I. V. Sasi's fantasy Allauddinum Albhutha Vilakkum (1979), an adaptation of a story from One Thousand and One Nights.
 By the end of the decade, he had worked in all South Indian languages and established a career in Tamil cinema.